Three cups of hand-shaken drinks a week may cause "atrial fibrillation"! Study reveals: Drinking sugar substitute drinks is also risky

 A cup of milk accounts for 50% of daily calories!
 Nutritionist: You need to exercise for more than an hour to digest

-According to the above studies, sugary hand drinks may increase the risk of atrial fibrillation, and excessive calories are more likely to lead to obesity or various metabolic diseases.
+According to the above studies, sugary hand-shaken drinks may increase the risk of atrial fibrillation, and excessive calories are more likely to lead to obesity or various metabolic diseases.
 Dietitian Gao Minmin pointed out that taking the common “pearl milk tea” in Taiwan as an example, a large cup (700ml) has about 658 calories and more than 50g of sugar.
 In other words, it contains about a bowl of rice’s starch, 13 sugar cubes and 20 grams of fat.
 Just one cup accounts for about 50% of the daily caloric requirements.

 Taking an adult weighing 60 kilograms as a reference, if you drink a cup of milk and take “walking” as an example of exercise, it will take more than 3 hours to completely consume it.
 Other types of exercise and time consumption are as follows: